o355/websitestuff/README.md

-# Website Stuff.
+# circa 2014 website stuff
-I literally want to facepalm myself for how cringefilled this stuff is.
+circa 2014 me.
+When I first learned the basics of HTML.
+Oh how cringefilled this is.